joelgriffith/navalia/docs/_docs/Chrome/screenshot.md

 category: Chrome
 ---

-The `screenshot` method takes a single argument: a file-path (absolute) of where to save the screenshot.
-The output is always `.png`:
+The `screenshot` method takes an optional single argument: a file-path (absolute) of where to save the screenshot.
+If no filepath is supplied the method will return a `Buffer` of `base64` encoded data.

+> The screenshot method generates a png file.

 *JavaScript*
 ```js